seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 _Navigate to Edge -> Manage –> Load Balancer -> Global Configuration & set the following …_

 -	Edit load balancer global configuration
--	Enable Load Balancer
+-	Enable load balancer
--	Enable Acceleration
+-	Enable acceleration
--	Set Logging to desired level (“Info” or greater)
+-	Set logging to desired level (“Info” or greater)

 #### Create Application Profiles
 The Application Profiles will allow advanced X-Forward options as well as linking to the SSL Certificate.
-You will create two Profiles: “PCF-HTTP” & “PCF-HTTPS”.
+You will create three Profiles: “PCF-HTTP”, “PCF-HTTPS” & "PCF-TCP".

 _Navigate to Edge -> Manage –> Load Balancer -> Global Application Profiles & set the following …_